Event Planning Checklist

 • Facilities Services charges standard labor rates for deliveries and setups.

 • It is the Event Host’s responsibility to confirm setup details.
-Event Management does not provide reminders.

 • Confirm AV/technology needs.
 The Event Confirmation will notify the Helpdesk, which will generate a support ticket.